Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Need for EEG or video EEG correlation

-• Concern that prior explanations were unclear or dismissive
+• Concern that previous explanations were unclear, incomplete, or dismissive

 When to Seek Urgent Care